 What is nutritional medicine?

-Food is now being recognised as an important healing force in the Western World.
+The study of nutritional medicine refers to the fact that food is now being recognised as an important healing force in the Western World.
 In this respect, it is catching up with traditional health models, which have long since understood the importance of nutrition.
 Even Hippocrates, considered the Father of Medicine, included Diet as one of three elements of treatment.

 In the United States of America, the Surgeon General stated ‘fully two-thirds of all deaths are directly affected by improper diet, and poor eating habits play a large part in the nation’s most common killers – coronary heart disease, stroke, atherosclerosis, diabetes and some cancers.’